pranayrk/quantum_computing_deck/docs/src/content/machine_learning.md

 ##### Inferences from RKHS of Quantum Kernel

 * Quantum Machine Learning models are linear models in the feature space
+* Their representation as kernel methods allows the results of classical kernel theory to be applied directly to these models.
 * Quantum Machine Learning models as a kernel method are universal function approximators
 * Training a quantum model means to find the measurement which minimises a cost function that depends on training data
-* Most quantum models can be formulated as general support vector machines with a kernel evaluated on a quantum computer
-* This allows the results of kernel theory to be applied directly to these models.
 </section>